 Okay, I’ll admit this is very opinionated.
 But think about it: In so many ways, a pastor has to be a generalist.
 I think pastors have several big jobs.
 Equip the saints, pass on creedal basics, lead and shepherd the local church, and think like an evangelist.

 But in my mind, this is what we should stop pretending to be:

 1. Bible Scholars.

 Face it: we’re not.
-Anytime I hear the average pastor or TV preacher say, “A better translation in the Hebrew would be…” or “The Greek verb really means…”, I get nervous.
-I’ve done my own fair share of hacking Hebrew and Greek based solely on a commentary, concordance, century-old Edersheim material and “Follow The Rabbi”-type websites…and it ain’t pretty.
-And I’ve had people who are intensely schooled in dead languages and Koine Greek call me out.
-As they should.
+Anytime I hear the average pastor or TV preacher say, “A better translation in Hebrew would be…” or “The Greek verb really means…”, I get nervous.
+I’ve done my own fair share of hacking Hebrew and Greek based solely on a commentary, concordance, century-old Edersheim material, and “Follow The Rabbi”-type websites…and it ain’t pretty.
+And I’ve had people who are intensely schooled in dead languages and Koine Greek call me out as they should.

 So let’s stop pretending to be Bible scholars.
 We can read their work, we can quote them, we should know a few, but we’re not them because we can’t hole up in libraries for hours a day and because we should be with our people in order to lead them.

 The Cliff Notes version is this: Bible scholars study text, and theologians study what different voices believe about the text.
 Trees versus forest.
 And don’t get me started on Biblical theology or systematic theology.
 But it requires inordinate amounts of time to recognize the nuances and roots of various theological themes.
 Not for the faint-hearted.
 Yes, I know by default every believer is a theologian, but you’re a pastor first, a theologian second.
 Or third.
 (As Paul said to Pastor Timothy: Do the work of an evangelist.)
 At its heart, the Good News is deep but not complicated.